drufball/yosai/_posts/2019-02-09-collateral.md

 “Help Tsukuyomi.
 With you and Mamoru at his back, the playing field will level.”

 Chiyoko’s face twisted.
 “Help the *kitsune?*.
 His spawn torments our village on a whim!”
-There was a large crash as Tsukuyomi let lose another blast of ice from above.
+There was a large crash as Tsukuyomi loosed another blast of ice from above.
 Caught off guard, Hideyo’s flames barely intercepted the ice in time.
 The explosion of steam knocked the her off her feet.

 The figure in black armor had reached the area below Tsukuyomi and launched himself into whatever field held the god aloft.
 Seiji rose quickly, aiming his sword for Tsukuyomi’s stomach.